A self-help support network for the adult family members

-What sets this organisation apart is that we empower each member to seek support when they need it most, in ways that are helpful for them – whether that is via group meetings, ‘buddies’ or via a private Facebook page.
+What sets this organisation apart is that we empower each member to seek support when they need it most, in ways that are helpful for them – whether that is via group meetings, ‘buddies’ or via our secret Facebook page.

 Many members are facing similar situations and The Ripple Pond gives them a safe space, both physically and mentally, to deal with them.

 Whether your loved one is currently serving full time, as a reservist, a veteran, or whether they have been officially diagnosed or not we will show you a warm welcome and support you through your challenges.

-Different types of support are required at various times in our recovery.
-For example, in the middle of the night email works well; and then at other times a chat on the phone helps.
 If you feel you are struggling or you feel isolated, often face-to-face meetings will enable you to share your story with others who have similar experiences.
 Different types of support are required at various times in our recovery.